pgbackrest/pgbackrest/README.md

 apt-get install postgresql-9.3
 ```
-* FOR MULTI-THREADING ONLY: Install additional required Perl modules using CPAN (will be removed in next release):
+* FOR MULTI-THREADING ONLY: Install additional required Perl modules using CPAN (CPAN requirement will be removed in next release):
 ```
 apt-get install cpanminus
 cpanm threads (update this package when thread-max > 1)